 Ice sheet models are used to quantify the contribution of the Greenland Ice Sheet (GrIS) to future sea-level rise under different climatic scenarios.
-The In these simulations, the distinctive extent of Greenland's largest ice stream - the Northeast Greenland

-15 Ice Stream (NEGIS, Fig. 1) - can only be represented well if an reproduced well if a higher-order approximation is considered for the momentum balance and initial states are based on inversion (Goelzer et al., 2018) or involve subglacial hydrological models (Smith-Johnsen et al., 2020a).
-Primarily, this is due to the model's ability inability to accurately represent lubrication and thus the subsequent sliding at the ice stream base that occurs.
+In these simulations, the distinctive extent of Greenland's largest ice stream - the Northeast Greenland Ice Stream (NEGIS, Fig. 1) - can only be reproduced well if a higher-order approximation is considered for the momentum balance and initial states are based on inversion (Goelzer et al., 2018) or involve subglacial hydrological models (Smith-Johnsen et al., 2020a).
+Primarily, this is due to the model's inability to accurately represent lubrication and thus the subsequent sliding at the ice stream base that occurs.

 The NEGIS is the only large ice stream in Greenland, extending from a distance of 100 km from the ice divide over a length of about 700 km towards the coast (Fahnestock et al., 1993, 2001b; Joughin et al., 2001).
 It drains about 12 % of Greenland's ice through three major outlet glaciers Nioghalvfjerdsbrae, Zachariæ Isstrøm and Storstrømmen Glacier (Rignot and Mouginot, 2012).
-Loss of the floating tongue of Zachariæ Isstrøm has already led to acceleration and ice flow acceleration and increased mass loss (Mouginot et al., 2015).
-Consequently, it is expected and projected that NEGIS will contribute significantly to sea level sea-level rise in the future (Khan et al., 2014), highlighting the importance to understand its lubrication the general ice

-25 flow dynamics and its driving mechanisms.
+Loss of the floating tongue of Zachariæ Isstrøm has already led to ice flow acceleration and increased mass loss (Mouginot et al., 2015).
+Consequently, it is expected and projected that NEGIS will contribute significantly to sealevel rise in the future (Khan et al., 2014), highlighting the importance to understanding the general ice flow dynamics and its driving mechanisms.

-One hypothesis for the genesis of NEGIS is locally increased basal melt rates melting at the onset area that enable basal sliding as basal melt water enables and enhances basal sliding (Fahnestock et al., 2001a; Christianson et al., 2014; Franke et al., 2021) and forms a subglacial hydrological system (Fahnestock et al., 2001a; Christianson et al., 2014; Franke et al., 2021).
-The coupling with basal sliding is facilitated via the water pressure, so that the sliding velocity rises with increasing water pressure (e.g., Beyer et al., 2018).

-30 .
-However, little is known about the amount of subglacial water system below the 2000 - 3000 m below the up to $\sim 3300 \text{ m}$ thick ice sheet.
+One hypothesis for the genesis of NEGIS is locally increased basal melting at the onset area that enables and enhances basal sliding (Fahnestock et al., 2001a; Christianson et al., 2014; Franke et al., 2021) and forms a subglacial hydrological system.
+The coupling with basal sliding is facilitated via the water pressure, so that the sliding velocity rises with increasing water pressure (e.g., Beyer et al., 2018; Smith-Johnsen et al., 2020a).
+However, little is known about the amount of subglacial water below the up to $\sim 3300\,\mathrm{m}$ thick ice sheet.

 First estimates of basal melt rates by Fahnestock et al. (2001a) and later by Keisling et al. (2014) and MacGregor et al. (2016) are based on the interpretation of chronology in radiostratigraphy.
-Both-All three studies found melt rates of $0.1 \,\mathrm{m\,a^{-1}}$ and more - which is extremely large for inland ice.
-However, these estimates may be prone to limited validity given the

-35 assumptions about the flow regime and constant accumulation rate.
-The cause for such intensive melt was attributed to a high geothermal heat flux which possibly originates from a remnant of the passing of the passage of Greenland over the Icelandic hot spot (Fahnestock et al., 2001a; Rogozhina et al., 2016; Martos et al., 2018; Alley et al., 2019).
+All three studies found melt rates of $0.1\,\mathrm{m\,a^{-1}}$ and more - which is extremely large for inland ice.
+However, these estimates may be prone to limited validity given the assumptions about the flow regime and constant accumulation rate.
+The cause for such intensive melt was attributed to a high geothermal heat flux which possibly originates from the passage of Greenland over the Icelandic hot spot (Fahnestock et al., 2001a; Rogozhina et al., 2016; Martos et al., 2018; Alley et al., 2019).